weaverbel/intro-computational-thinking/content/4-lesson.md

 ---------

-### Practice
+### For later

-Your organisation is aiming to register attendees for an event.
-Past attendees will already have a profile on your system, so one step is to check whether a would-be registrant already has a profile, or will need to register for a new one.
-New users will also need to indicate whether they are over 18.
-You need to capture and verify the email address of new registrants.
-Create some pseudocode to list the steps of this process.

 Suppose you write that file movement script and it works a treat.

-Why not get it to run every month to tidy up folders that invariably become messy over time, e.g., your Downloads folder?
+Why not get it to run every month to tidy up folders that invariably become messy over time, e.g., your `Downloads` folder?

 Or, suppose you use a file naming convention that starts with `YYYY-MM-DD`.
-Why not use the script to run annually to organise your documents by year?
+Why not run a script annually to sort and organise your documents by year?